seedifferently/apidocs-v4/source/includes/_oop_insurance.md

 | price.amount       | {string} | The price of the bundle of procedures in the cpt_bundle                                       | Optional (include to load price, do not include to retrieve price) |
 | price.currency     | {string} | Optional: The denomination of the currency of the price.amount.
 Defaults to 'USD'             | Optional (include to load price, do not include to retrieve price) |

-The /oop/insurance-load-price response contains the aforementioned fields and activity tracking meta data.
+The /oop/insurance-load-price POST response contains the aforementioned fields and activity tracking meta data.
+The /oop/insurance-load-price POST response also contains a "uuid" field that can be passed to the The /oop/insurance-load-price/{price_uuid} DELETE endpoint as the {price_uuid} in order to remove that loaded pricing data.
+The /oop/insurance-load-price/{price_uuid} DELETE endpoint may be used to delete previously loaded pricing data.

 The /oop/insurance-estimate endpoint accepts the following parameters: